Lucaslah/Inkstatus-v2/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### InkStats Module

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Lucaslah/InkStats-v2/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Right now the InkStats Module is not public yet, when I finish develment on it, it will be public.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with InkStats CLI or Module?
+Check out the [documentation](https://example.com) or [contact support](https://example.com)